genexuslabs/SDExtensionsSample/README.md

 ### Import the User Control definition in GeneXus
 - Copy the `BasicUserControl` directory to the `UserControls` directory in your GeneXus installation.
-- Run `genexus.exe /install` in a command line in the Genexus installation directory.
+- Run `genexus.exe /install` in a command line in the GeneXus installation directory.

 ### Import the External Object definition in GeneXus
 - Open GeneXus and open the KB to work with.